sushengyang/FacebookSearch/README.md

 Login via Facebook and we are good to go.

-*Warning:* Remember to remove the hosts file entry later.
+**Warning:** Remember to remove the hosts file entry once you're done.